-1.2 About this standard
+1.2.
+About this Professional Standard

-- 1.2.1 This Professional Standard: - (a) has been prepared in accordance with the Institute's Policy for Developing Documents to Guide and Regulate Professional Practice; - (b) must be applied in the context of the Code; - (c) binds Members of the Institute when they perform work that the Standard covers; and - (d) defines the Institute's requirements for all work the Standard covers. - 1.2.2 If a Member believes that this Professional Standard is ambiguous or wishes to seek clarification of it, then they may consult the Institute's Professional Standards Committee for an interpretation. - 1.2.3 If a Member finds that they cannot carry out their work in a way that complies with this Professional Standard then they must either: - (a) decline to carry out the work; or - (b) end their agreement to do so. - 1.2.4 If a Member does not comply with this Professional Standard, then that may constitute Actionable Conduct under the Institute's Disciplinary Scheme.
+- 1.2.1.
+This Professional Standard: - has been prepared in accordance with the Institute's Policy for Developing Professional Practice Documents; - b. must be applied in the context of the Code; - c. binds Members of the Institute when they perform work that the Standard covers; and - d. defines the Institute's requirements for all work the Standard covers.

-1.3 Other relevant documents
+- 1.2.2.
+If a Member believes that this Professional Standard is ambiguous or wishes to seek clarification of it, they may consult the Institute's Professional Practice Committee for an interpretation. - 1.2.3.
+If a Member finds that they cannot carry out their work in a way that complies with this Professional Standard then they must either: - a. decline to carry out the work; or - b. end their agreement to do so. - 1.2.4.
+If a Member does not comply with this Professional Standard, then that may constitute Misconduct under the Institute's Disciplinary Scheme. - 1.2.5.
+This Professional Standard does not constitute legal advice.
+Any interpretation or commentary within this Professional Standard regarding specific legislative or regulatory requirements reflects the expectations of the Institute but does not guarantee compliance under applicable legislation or regulations.
+Accordingly, Appointed Actuaries should seek clarification from the relevant regulator and/or seek legal advice in the event they are unsure or require specific guidance regarding their legal or regulatory obligations

-1.3.1 This Professional Standard must be applied in the context of the relevant law, and relevant accounting and auditing standards.
+1.3.
+Other relevant documents

-- 1.3.2 A reference to legislation or a legislative provision in this Professional Standard includes any statutory modification, or substitution of that legislation or legislative provision and any subordinate legislation issued under that legislation or legislative provision.
-Similarly, a reference to a Professional Standard includes any modification or replacement of that Professional Standard. - 1.3.3 Apart from the Code, from legislation or from regulatory standards, no other document, advice or consultation (including Practice Guidelines of the Institute) can be taken to modify or interpret the requirements of this Professional Standard. - 1.3.4 If there is a conflict between this Professional Standard and any legislation, then the legislation takes precedence and any differences must be documented in the actuarial certificate provided under section 295-465(3).
-In this context, legislation includes regulations, prudential standards, subordinate standards, rules issued by government authorities and standards issued by professional bodies which have the force of law. - 1.3.5 Taxation Ruling TR 2012/6 titled "Income tax: deductibility under sub-section 295-465(1) of the Income Tax Assessment Act 1997 of premiums paid by a Plan for an insurance policy providing Total and Permanent Disability cover in respect of its members" explains the Australian Taxation Office's view on how sub-sections 295-465(1), 295-465(1A) and 295-465(1B), together with section 295-460(b), apply to such premiums.
+- 1.3.1.
+This Professional Standard must be applied in the context of the relevant law, and relevant accounting and auditing standards. - 1.3.2.
+A reference to legislation or a legislative provision in this Professional Standard includes any statutory modification, or substitution of that legislation or legislative provision and any subordinate legislation issued under that legislation or legislative provision.
+Similarly, a reference to a Professional Standard includes any modification or replacement of that Professional Standard. - 1.3.3.
+Apart from the Code, from legislation or from regulatory standards, no other document, advice or consultation (including Practice Guidelines of the Institute) can be taken to modify or interpret the requirements of this Professional Standard. - 1.3.4.
+If there is a conflict between this Professional Standard and any legislation, then the legislation takes precedence and any differences must be documented in the actuarial certificate provided under section 295-465(3).
+In this context, legislation includes regulations, prudential standards, subordinate standards, rules issued by government authorities and standards issued by professional bodies which have the force of law. - 1.3.5.
+Taxation Ruling TR 2012/6 titled "Income tax: deductibility under sub-section 295-465(1) of the Income Tax Assessment Act 1997 of premiums paid by a Plan for an insurance policy providing Total and Permanent Disability cover in respect of its members" explains the Australian Taxation Office's view on how sub-sections 295-465(1), 295-465(1A) and 295-465(1B), together with section 295-460(b), apply to such premiums.

-1.4 Background
+1.4.
+Background